Middle School

 Main Lesson and Language Arts

 In language arts, formal research techniques are applied to multi-paragraph research papers, and creating bibliographies, using citations, and properly quoting is practiced regularly.
 The first formal creative writing block is included in the curriculum, where poetry, storytelling, and literary devices are introduced.
-Grammar and punctuation rules are continually reinforced, and students are expected to write multiple drafts, proofread, and incorporate peer and teacher edits into their writing.
-Works of Shakespeare, Arthurian legends, historical novels and other quality literature is brought throughout the year.
+Grammar and punctuation rules are continually reinforced, and students are expected to write multiple drafts, proofread, and incorporate peer and teacher feedback into their writing.
+Works of Shakespeare, Arthurian legends, historical novels and other quality literature are brought throughout the year.

 Mathematics